-We have a supply agreement with NerPharMa, S.r.l., a GMP and FDA validated pharmaceutical manufacturing company and a subsidiary of Nerviano, to manufacture drug product for onvansertib.
-The agreement covers the clinical and commercial supply of onvansertib, and includes both Active Pharmaceutical Ingredients ("API") and Good Manufacturing Process ("GMP") production of capsules.
+We have a supply agreement with NerPharMa, S.r.l., a Good Manufacturing Process ("GMP") and U.S Food and Drug Administration ("FDA") validated pharmaceutical manufacturing company and a subsidiary of Nerviano, to manufacture drug product for onvansertib.
+The agreement covers the clinical supply of onvansertib, and includes both Active Pharmaceutical Ingredients ("API") and Current Good Manufacturing Process ("CGMP") production of capsules.